GRIDAPPSD/pyvvo/README.md

 5. After the tests have run, click the `Collapse All` icon in the bottom left area where PyCharm displays the testing results.
 6. Click the arrow to then expand the tests.
-7. At the time of writing, with platform version `v2019.08.1`, and with this repository at commit `675461ddc26e3fa1007ade683c828fa8a9c1db62`, I expect to see 635 tests with 4 failures and 2 errors.
+7. At the time of writing, with platform version `v2019.09.1`, and with this repository at commit `8fbe88e135b76c12078c551faf6e21d9680d5acd`, I expect to see 636 tests with 3 failures and 1 error.

 Note that sometimes PyCharm hangs at the end of tests.
 Give it a minute, then click the red square to stop the tests.
 It'll then stop the spinning